 Capital Life are here to help you find the perfect funeral plan just for you.
 Our experienced advisors can guide you through our plans and discuss how you can make the day one for your loved ones to cherish special memories.

-“Do you remember the winter of debt?” is how Paul Krugman starts a sub chapter (Chapter 9.
+“Do you remember the winter of debt?” is how Paul Krugman starts a subchapter (Chapter 9.
 Fiscal Phonies, Melting Snowballs and the Winter of Debt p.
 207) in his book Arguing With Zombies.
-As he wrote earlier in his twice-weekly column in the New York Times; the U.S. hardly started recovering from the 2008 financial crisis in late 2010/ early 2011.
+As he wrote earlier in his twice-weekly column in the New York Times, the U.S. hardly started recovering from the 2008 financial crisis in late 2010/ early 2011.
 But against all odds, the continuing employment crisis wasn’t the focus of the economic policy discussion.
 Capital itself is fixated on debt.
 Because of the winter of debt America entered a period of cutbacks in government spending.
-“The obsession with debt is looking foolish even at full employment.”16 Krugman writes about America’s ongoing consumption with this belief.
+“The obsession with debt is looking foolish even at full employment.”
+16 Krugman writes about America’s ongoing consumption with this belief.
 The winter came and made raising private investment an even bigger priority than before.
-He writes about the warning that debt becomes a snowball over time; high debt means high interest rates, leading to more debt, to even higher interest rates, and so on.
-Government wealth is not the same as its debt though.
-The economy or the monetary measure of the market value of all goods and services produced in that period is how wealth is normally calculated (G.D.P.).
-If interest rates are less than G.D.P. growth the debt- snowball will melt away on its own, he says.
+He writes about the warning that debt becomes a snowball over time; high debt means high-interest rates, leading to more debt, to even higher interest rates, and so on.
+Government wealth is not the same as its debt, though.
+The economy or the monetary measure of the market value of all goods and services produced in that period is how wealth usually is calculated (G.D.P.).
+If interest rates are less than G.D.P. growth, the debt- snowball will melt away on its own, he says.
 America -like many other countries do- shifted to private investments.
-Private investment normally doesn’t have a very high rate of return.
+Private investment usually doesn’t have a very high rate of return.
 We should look at the public investment in infrastructure instead.
 The government shouldn’t run like a business.
-The public infrastructure has been neglected, not only in America but in lots of other countries too, and this infrastructure suffers from obvious deficiencies.
+The public infrastructure has been neglected, not only in America but also in many other countries, and this infrastructure suffers from apparent deficiencies.
 Krugman writes that the magic of tax cuts for the rich is the ultimate zombie.
-It is so hard to kill, because a few billionaires, spending a small fraction of their capital to support politicians, think tanks and partisan media keep spreading the tax-cut virus.
+It is so hard to kill because a few billionaires spend a small fraction of their capital to support politicians, think tanks, and partisan media and keep spreading the tax-cut virus.

 The Wars to Come